Brothers accuse prominent Chicago priest of sexual abuse

 CHICAGO (AP) — Two brothers in their 60s on Monday described years of sexual abuse by a firebrand activist priest who has gained fame speaking out on national politics from the pulpit and for taking on drug dealers in South Side neighborhoods around his Chicago church.

-The abuse began in the 1970s as Father Michael Pfleger offered the then-teenagers haven from gang violence and family problems, with the abuse often occurring in Pfleger’s private rooms at Chicago-area rectories, the brothers said in written statements and comments at a Monday news conference.
+The abuse began in the 1970s when Father Michael Pfleger was a seminarian at a West Side church and they were in their early teens singing in the church choir, the brothers said in written statements and during comments at a Monday news conference.

+Pfleger, they said, offered them haven from gang violence and family strife, then abused them in Pfleger’s private rooms at Chicago-area rectories dozens of times, including at the Faith Community of Saint Sabina Pfleger has pastored for decades.

-“We were poor black kids, small for our age growing up in a very violent neighborhood… Mike targeted us because he knew we were vulnerable,” the older brother, a 63-year-old former police officer, said in the statement.
-The other brother is 61.
+“We were poor black kids, small for our age growing up in a very violent neighborhood… Mike targeted us because he knew we were vulnerable,” the older brother said in a statement that also noted he was a 63-year-old former Texas police officer.

 A Sunday statement from Pfleger’s private attorneys said the allegations were false.